Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: NQR and NMR Measurements

-To investigate the situation in more detail, we expand our studies of the TLAFM to finite magnetic fields by performing NMR measurements at applied fields up to and beyond saturation.
-Figure \ref{3}(a) shows $^{93}$Nb NMR spectra taken over the full range of field values, all of which have a dominant feature centered close to the frequency $f_0 = ^{93}\gamma H$, where $^{93}{\gamma} = 10.421$ MHz/T is the gyromagnetic ratio of $^{93}$Nb.
 For the powder sample we have available, the NMR spectra show very strong broadening due to the combination of quadrupolar corrections~\cite{Abragam}, anisotropic field effects, and the anisotropy of the hyperfine coupling in the TLAFM~\cite{Brown2015}.
-While this makes a full assignment of the different resonance frequencies to different field-orientation distributions an impossible task, we begin our interpretation of the NMR data at high fields $H > H_s$.
+While this makes a full assignment of the different resonance frequencies to different field-orientation distributions an impossible task, we begin our interpretation of the NMR data at high fields, $H > H_s$.
 The spectrum at 2.99 T has a peak around $f - f_0 = 0.7$ MHz, whose position [marked by the arrows in Fig.~\ref{3}(a)] changes more rapidly with decreasing field than any other feature.
 This indicates a strong hyperfine field with one specific orientation.
 Although it is not possible to verify, this peak is consistent with an NMR center line for field orientation $H {\parallel} ab$ for three reasons: i) it is close to $f - f_0 = 0$; ii) for layered compounds, $H {\parallel} ab$ is the most probable orientation in a powder sample; iii) the hyperfine coupling is highly anisotropic from $H {\parallel} ab$ to $H {\parallel} c$, as observed for the Ba(2) sites in Ba$_3$CoSb$_2$O$_9$~\cite{Brown2015}, which ensures a significant separation of contributions due to different crystallite orientations.
 On this basis, the broad feature with frequencies from 0.2 to 1.2~MHz at 2.99~T can be ascribed to the combination of a distribution of hyperfine fields (which vary linearly with the Larmor frequency, $\nu_L$) and a distribution of second-order quadrupolar corrections (which vary as $\nu^2_q/\nu_L$~\cite{Abragam}), both due to crystallites with orientations close to $H {\parallel} ab$.
 By contrast, the broad peak from $-0.4$ to 0~MHz may be associated with field orientations close to $H \parallel c$, where the hyperfine fields are weaker \cite{Brown2015}; however, these assumptions should be verified by single-crystal NMR studies when possible.
 Finally, the resonances visible in the spectra at $|f - f_0| \ge 1$~MHz are due to satellite transitions, which in an $I = 9/2$ system are shifted from the center line by $\pm {\nu}_q$, $\pm 2 {\nu}_q$, $\pm 3 {\nu}_q$, and $\pm 4 {\nu}_q$~\cite{Abragam}.

 To compare the spectra in a consistent manner, we focus only on the prominent center peak of each one, which is marked by the arrows in Fig.~\ref{3}(a).
 As the applied field is increased, the peak position shifts to a higher frequency, which indicates an increase of the local hyperfine field.
 However, although the shift $f - f_0$ is caused primarily by the hyperfine-field contribution at applied fields above 1~T, it is contaminated strongly by the quadrupolar corrections at low fields \cite{Abragam}.